joinpursuit/Pursuit-Core-Web/react_2/redux_1/README.md

 };
 ```

 This function is a reducer.
-It describes the initial value of `count` (`0`) and how it will change when an action is dispatched to the store, based on the action type.
-Each reducer exists in isolation and describes its own state.
-In the world of count, the state is just a number.
-This number is incremented by one on an `INCREMENT` type action, and decremented by one on a `DECREMENT` type action (both imported from our `actionTypes` file).
-Actions of any other type (if there are any) will result in returning the current state unchanged.
+It takes two parameters - the initial value of `count` (`0`) and the action object.

+Since the whole reducer function is called every time `useDispatch()` is called, we have to make sure that we only run a single action - this is why we use a switch statement and switch on the action type.

+> Reducers must be `pure functions` meaning they don't mutate any values.
+See [redux three principles](https://redux.js.org/introduction/three-principles/)

 The other file in the `reducers/` folder, `index.js`, imports all the reducers (currently just `count`) and exports them as a single object using a function provided by redux: `combineReducers`.
 The properties of the object correspond to the names of the reducers.
 So, in our case, the object will initially look like this: